How to Find YouTubers to Play Your Indie Game

 - Too late (week of launch): their schedule’s locked.
 They can’t fit you in even if they want to.

-- 30 days is the sweet spot.
+- ~30 days works.
 Long enough to record and edit, short enough that it’s still on their mind.

 Bonus: a 30-day window means a creator who plays your demo can also cover your launch later.
 Same creator, two videos, no second round of outreach.